The Ultimate Guide to Trust Badges for Websites

 But as well as putting this into action, bear in mind that a trust badge is only one of the ways to increase trust in your site.

 If you really want to increase conversions, don’t solely depend on a trust badge to magically do the hard work.
 You’ll also need to sell the perfect product to the right people.

 And as usual, at the risk of sounding like a broken record, always test it.
-You never know which trust seal your target customers respond to.
+You never know which trust badges your target customers respond to best.